runtimeverification/iele-semantics/iele.md

 Gas Model Parameters
 --------------------

-The IELE semantics is designed to be extensible in future hard forks while still maintainin an accurate semantics of the language prior to the fork.
+The IELE semantics is designed to be extensible in future hard forks while still maintaining an accurate semantics of the language prior to the fork.
 As such, we introduce a number of parameters to the gas model which are dependent on the gas schedule used.
 Here we introduce only two gas schedules, the "DEFAULT" schedule, provided solely for backwards-compatibility with the EVM VMTests test suite, and the "ALBE" schedule, representing the initial release of IELE.
 The name Albe is chosen due to its significance as the name for one of the Romanian Iele.